cccober/maskrcnn-benchmark/README.md

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

+## update
+Modify the CUDA file to be compatible with PyTorch version 1.11 and above

+##

 **maskrcnn-benchmark has been deprecated.
 Please see [detectron2](https://github.com/facebookresearch/detectron2), which includes implementations for all models in maskrcnn-benchmark**

 This project aims at providing the necessary building blocks for easily